lsst-dm/dmtn-136/index.rst

   The Portal Aspect Application
   -----------------------------

-The deployment procedure for new releases of ``lsst/suit`` (i.e., new tags of the container image at ``ipac/suit``) is controlled by SQuaRE and is somewhat of a moving target in 2020.
+The deployment procedure for new releases of ``lsst/suit`` (i.e., new tags of the container image at ``ipac/suit``) is controlled by SQuaRE and has been evolving during 2020.
-A summary will be added to this document in a later revision.
+A more detailed technical description will be added to this document in a later revision, backed by a (forthcoming) document from the SQuaRE group.

 Deployments should under normal circumstances be scheduled in the LSP Operations meeting at 11:00 Project Time on Thursdays.
 The details should be worked out on the ``#dm-lsp-team`` Slack channel and user notifications issued as decided in those fora.